 On July 15, 2021, the California Supreme Court issued a decision that will increase dramatically California employers’ potential liability for missed meal, rest, and recovery breaks.
 In Ferra v.
 Loews Hollywood Hotel, LLC, the court unanimously held that employers must pay premium payments to employees for missed meal, rest, and recovery breaks at the employee’s “regular rate of pay” instead of their base hourly rate, as many employers were doing.
 The regular rate of pay may be higher than the base hourly rate because the regular rate of pay must include all nondiscretionary incentive payments such as bonuses and commissions.
 Moreover, because the court’s decision applies retroactively, the court created exposure for California employers that acted in good faith trying to comply with the law by paying premium pay at the base hourly rate.
-California employers should expect a new wave of class action and Private Attorney General Act (PAGA) claims based on this decision.
+California employers should expect a new wave of class action and Private Attorneys General Act (PAGA) claims based on this decision.

 Jessica Ferra was a bartender for Loews, who earned an hourly wage as well as quarterly nondiscretionary incentive payments.
 According to Loews’s meal and rest break policy, hourly employees who are not provided with a compliant meal or rest period are entitled to an additional hour of pay according to their base hourly wage at the time the meal or rest period was not provided.
 Loews did not factor in nondiscretionary payments (like Ferra’s quarterly incentive payments), which employees may have earned in addition to hourly wages, into the calculation of premium pay owed under section 226.7(c) of the California Labor Code.